Storytelling Framework

 If you can’t figure out what is the true ultimate goal of your character, you can use the 5 Whys? strategy to drill down your idea.

-- Because he was supposed to be retired to spend his time with his wife.
-Why?!
+5. Because he was supposed to be retired to fried his wife.

 At the end of this drill-down, we learn that John Wick’s ultimate goal is not just to avenge his dog, but to stay retired and grieve.